csci430-os/vscode-remote-devcontainer/README.md

 etc.  for both undergraduate and graduate computer science classes.

-This repository mainly consists of instructions for setting up a Visual Studio Code (VSCode) development environemnt that uses Docker Development Containers (DevContainers) and can be used to submit assignment in GitHub classrooms.
+This repository mainly consists of instructions for setting up a Visual Studio Code (VSCode) development environment that uses Docker Development Containers (DevContainers) and can be used to submit assignment in GitHub classrooms.
 You will need a relatively recent computing system, either laptop or desktop.
 It is recommended you use a system with at least 4GB of memory and not too old of a processor if possible.
-You should be able to set up a VSCode Dev Container environment on Intel/AMD X86_64 hardware or Mac M1/M2 Arm architectures, though we have not yet tested as extensively these instructions on the M1/M2 Arm architectures, so feedback would be appreciated if you set up a VSCode Dev Container on that architecture.
+You should be able to set up a VSCode DevContainer environment on Intel/AMD X86_64 hardware or Mac M1/M2 Arm architectures, though we have not yet tested as extensively these instructions on the M1/M2 Arm architectures, so feedback would be appreciated if you set up a VSCode DevContainer on that architecture.
 You should be able to set up the needed development environment on a Windows, Mac or Linux operating system based machine.
 Chromebooks or Android OS are probably not supported for this configuration.